GoogleCloudPlatform/python-docs-samples/appengine/standard_python37/pubsub/README.md

 1. Enable the Cloud Pub/Sub API in the [Google Developers Console](https://console.developers.google.com/project/_/apiui/apiview/pubsub/overview).

 2. Create a topic and subscription.
-The push auth service account must have Service Account Token Creator Role assigned, which can be done in the Cloud Console [IAM & admin](https://console.cloud.google.com/iam-admin/iam) UI.
+The push auth service account must have Service Account Token Creator Role assigned, which can be done in the Cloud Console [IAM & admin](https://console.cloud.google.com/iam-admin/iam) UI. `--push-auth-token-audience` is optional.
+If set, remember to modify the audience field check in `main.py` (line 88).

         $ gcloud pubsub topics create [your-topic-name]
         $ gcloud beta pubsub subscriptions create [your-subscription-name] \
-            --topic [your-topic-name] \
-            --push-endpoint \
+            --topic=[your-topic-name] \
+            --push-endpoint=\
                 https://[your-app-id].appspot.com/_ah/push-handlers/receive_messages/token=[your-token] \
-            --ack-deadline 30
+            --ack-deadline=30 \
-            --push-auth-service-account=[your-service-account-email]
+            --push-auth-service-account=[your-service-account-email] \
+            --push-auth-token-audience=example.com

 3. Update the environment variables in ``app.yaml``.

 ## Running locally

-Refer to the [top-level README](../README.md) for instructions on running and deploying.

 When running locally, you can use the [Google Cloud SDK](https://cloud.google.com/sdk) to provide authentication to use Google Cloud APIs: